volkantasci/teable-client-docs/docs/api/client.md

 ## TeableClient

-The TeableClient class provides the primary interface for interacting with Teable services.
+The TeableClient class provides the primary interface for interacting with Teable services through various specialized managers.

 ### Constructor